-Criminal Record Affidavit: It is our understanding that a sworn statement attesting that the applicant has no police record (criminal record affidavit [pdf/7kb]) is generally acceptable for Austrian visa purposes by US citizens Austrian visa applicants, but the authorizing official at the field office level has the authority to request the full FBI fingerprint check (authenticated/with apostille) when considered necessary (see FBI Records Check info below).
+Criminal Record Affidavit: It is our understanding that a sworn statement attesting that the applicant has no police record (criminal record affidavit [pdf/7kb]) is generally acceptable for U.S. citizens applying for an Austrian visa, but the authorizing official at the field office level has the authority to request the full FBI fingerprint check (authenticated/with apostille) when considered necessary (see FBI Records Check info below).
 This is not an official criminal record!

 Please check with the Austrian visa office for a definitive answer.

 A criminal record affidavit can be executed at the Consular Section, Parkring 12a, 1010 Vienna.
 Office hours are Mon – Fri 08:00 – 11:30 am, bring your U.S. passport and pay the fee (please click here to see the fee).
 Please click here to schedule an appointment.

 Local Police Check: Go to your local police department where you reside or last resided in the United States, request that the police conduct a criminal records search and provide you with a document reflecting that there is no history of a criminal record.
 Local police departments may require your personal appearance in order to conduct the search.
 Your local police department can phrase this in whatever way they deem appropriate.
 The document should then be authenticated for use abroad following our guidance on the Apostille page.